Towards Adversarially Robust Dataset Distillation by Curvature Regularization: Methods

 \subsection{Theoretical Bound of Robustness}

 Our aim is to create a method that allows us to efficiently and reliably introduce robustness into distilled datasets, thus we will start by exploring the theoretical connections between dataset distillation and adversarial robustness.

-Conveniently, previous works~\citep{Jetley_Lord_Torr_2018, Fawzi_2018} have studied the adversarial robustness of neural networks via the geometry of the loss landscape.
-Here we find connections between standard training procedures and dataset distillation to provide a theoretical bound for the adversarial loss of models trained with distilled datasets.
+Conveniently, previous works~\cite{Jetley_Lord_Torr_2018, Fawzi_2018} have studied the adversarial robustness of neural networks via the geometry of the loss landscape.
+Inspired by~\citet{moosavi2016deepfool}, here we find connections between standard training procedures and dataset distillation to provide a theoretical bound for the adversarial loss of models trained with distilled datasets.

 Let $\ell(\mathbf{x}, y; \theta)$ denote the loss function of the neural network, or $\ell(\mathbf{x})$ for simplicity, and $\mathbf{\mathbf{v}}$ denote a perturbation vector.
 By Taylor's Theorem,

 We are interested in the property of $\ell(\cdot)$ in the locality of $\mathbf{x}$, so we focus on the quadratic approximation $\tilde{\ell}(\mathbf{x+v}) = \ell(\mathbf{x}) + {\nabla\ell(\mathbf{x})}^\top \mathbf{v} + \frac{1}{2} \mathbf{v^\top Hv}$.
 We define the adversarial loss on real data as $\tilde{\ell}_\rho^{adv}(\mathbf{x}) = \max_{\|\mathbf{v}\| \le \rho} \tilde{\ell}(\mathbf{x+v})$.
 We can expand this and take the expectation over the distribution with class label $c$, denoted as $D_c$, to get the following: